networkservicemesh/networkservicemesh/docs/spec/security.md

 * ***spire-server*** - StatefulSet, one per cluster, responsible for *spire-agent* attestation, store information about SPIFFE ID

 In order to obtain certificates workload has to mount unix socket `/run/spire/sockets/agent.sock`.
-All volumes will be mounted by AdmissionWebhook in case it discovers annonation `security.networkservicemesh.io: ""`
+All volumes will be mounted by `nsmdp` in case it discovers resource limit `networkservicemesh.io/socket: 1`

 #### How to add workload and new SPIFFE ID

 1. Choose ServiceAccount for workload, create new or use existing one.
-2. Add new entry to `security/conf/registration.json`:
+2. Add new entry to `deployments/helm/nsm/charts/spire/registration.json`:
     ```json
     {
       "entries": [